Mandarin Phonetic Symbols II: History

 Despite its official status for almost two decades until it was replaced by Tongyong Pinyin in 2002, MPS II existed only in some governmental publications (such as travel brochures and dictionaries).
-However, MPS II was not used for the official Romanized names of Taiwanese places (though many road signs replaced during this period use MPS II).
-It never gained the same status as did Wade-Giles.
-In mainstream overseas communities, it is virtually unused and unheard of.
+However, MPS II was not used for the official romanized names of Taiwanese places, though many road signs replaced during this period use it.
+It never gained the same status as did Wade–Giles.
+It is virtually unused overseas.